Healthdirect Free Australian health advice you can count on.

 • Fat (total): Fat is higher in kilojoules than other nutrients, so you should limit the total amount you eat.

-• Carbohydrate (total): Carbohydrates are found in all fruit and vegetables, all breads and grain products, and sugar and sugary foods.
+• Carbohydrate (total): Carbohydrates are in all fruit and vegetables, all breads and grain products, and sugar and sugary foods.
 You need carbohydrates for energy.

 • Sugar: Sugar is a type of carbohydrate.
 It is better to choose healthier carbohydrates and to limit foods that are high in added sugars.
+Sugar includes natural sugar in fruits as well as added sugar.

 • Fibre: High fibre foods such as wholegrain bread and cereals improve digestion and help you to feel full.